lkopacz/a11y-with-lindsey/src/pages/cli-tools/index.md

 ## Conclusion

 Well, I got started in automated accessibility testing late, but I am a convert.
 If you noticed, I forgot a couple of things **even as an expert**.
 We are not perfect.
 If you're working with teams newer to accessibility, it's a powerful tool.
-It ensures that other team members do not introduce new issues errors.
+It ensures that other team members do not introduce new issues or errors.
 I think both of these tools are super solid out of the box.
 I'm planning on going through both their documentation more and seeing how I can further configure it!

 Do you have any accessibility testing tips?
 Let me know [on Twitter](https://twitter.com/LittleKope).
 If you're interested in hearing more content from me, [subscribe to my newsletter](https://pages.convertkit.com/4218bd5fb5/68dc4e412a) (unsubscribe, anytime).